Have you ever felt scared of not getting help before even being in a tough spot?

 1. Trauma Or Abuse

-A person with a traumatic experience or a history of abuse can develop agoraphobia.
+A person with a traumatic experience and a history of abuse can develop agoraphobia.

 The fear and anxiety of such people are often aroused by anything that reminds them of past trauma.